 The motto on the eagle behind the plane says: “Das deutsche Volk wird sich durch die Eroberung der Luft seinen ihm gebührenden Platz in der Welt erzwingen”.
 Translated, it would be: “The German people will, though conquest of the sky, force its duly place in the world“.

 Powered by a Rolls-Royce Kestrel V engine, it had a maximum speed of 342 mph (550 km/h) and had a range of 410 miles (660 km).
 It was 28 ft 4 in (8.65 m) long with a wingspan of 32 ft 4 in (9.87 m).
-The aircraft was armed with 2 machine-guns and 2 20 mm cannons.
+The aircraft was armed with 2 machine guns and 2 20 mm cannons.

 Despite mixed results over Britain, with the introduction of the improved Bf 109F in early 1941, the type again proved to be an effective fighter during the Invasion of Yugoslavia (where it was used by both sides), the Battle of Crete, Operation Barbarossa, the invasion of the USSR and the Siege of Malta.

 This unique combination of events led to the highest-ever individual pilot victory scores.
 One hundred and five Bf 109 pilots were each credited with the destruction of 100 or more enemy aircraft.
 Thirteen of these men scored more than 200 kills, while two scored more than 300.
-Altogether, this group of pilots were credited with a total of nearly 15,000 kills.
+Altogether, this group of pilots was credited with a total of nearly 15,000 kills.

 (Photo credit: Bundesarchiv).